sejalv/energy-data-stream-processing/README.md

 A real-time streaming pipeline that captures energy consumption and tariff-switching events via Apache Kafka, stores them in PostgreSQL, and exposes business intelligence and observability dashboards through Grafana.

-This project forms a foundational layer of a large-scale pricing infrastructure I contributed to while building experimentation platforms for Pricing teams.
-It can power key use-cases like dynamic pricing, demand elasticity modeling, and A/B test measurement through downstream services.
+This project represents a foundational layer of a large-scale pricing infrastructure that can power key use-cases like dynamic pricing, demand elasticity modeling, and A/B test measurement through downstream services. ther lifecycle events

-## Overview

-This system implements a modern data architecture for energy business analytics to:

-* Track customer energy consumption in real-time
-* Measure customer engagement and revenue across tariff-switching and other lifecycle events

 ### Tech